IN-GAME FMV MOVIES & CUT SCENES

 Lara: You'd be thinking right, Father.

-The scene shifts to the present day and Father Patrick, Winston and Jean-Yves in the study.
+The scene shifts to the present day and Father Patrick, Winston and Charles Kane in the study.

 Father Patrick: Her curiosity was eventually her failing.